lukaszflorczak/vue-agile/README.md

 #### 1. How to use component for dynamic content?

 If content changes, you have to use `reload` or in some cases, you can use `key` property: `<agile :key="mySlides.length">...</agile>` (it'll rebuild the carousel after each change of `mySlides` length).

+#### 2. Is IE11 supported?

+Yes, the UMD bundle is built with support for IE11.
+If you build your app with vue-agile as a dependency yourself be sure you configured babel properly ([read more](https://cli.vuejs.org/guide/browser-compatibility.html#browserslist)).

 ## Contributing